manfredsteyer/tmp/index.md

 );
 ```

-The ``untracked`` function avoids the current reactive context spilling over to the called search method.
+The ``untracked`` function avoids the current reactive context spilling over to the called ``search`` method.
 Angular now also uses this pattern itself in [selected cases](https://github.com/angular/angular/pull/54614).
 An example of this is triggering events in sub-components so that the event handler does not run in the reactive context of the code that triggered the event.
 Further popular libraries that use this technique are NGRX, NGRX Signal Store or ngextensions.

 ### Strategies for Preventing Effects With Signal Writes

-Effects that spread data via signal writes can in many cases be prevented using the following approaches:
+Effects that spread data via Signal writes can in many cases be prevented using the following approaches:

-- Consistent derivation of states using computation (see rule 1, above).
+- Consistent derivation of state using ``computed`` (see rule 1, above).
-- Direct use of events that caused the signal to change.
+- Direct use of events that caused the Signal to change.

 Instead of calling ``search``, as indicated above, in an Effect, the application could instead use the change event of the input fields for the search filters.
 Observables can also be used as a source for such actions.
 The ``search`` method could, for example, also be triggered by the ``valueChanges`` observable of a ``FormGroup``.
 In cases where you have just Signals, they can be converted into Observables using the RxJS Interop offered by Angular: